Mugengano18/ShopLarity/README.md

 # ShopLarity
+- By Mugengano alice

-this is an App where by there will be selling and buying of different used products
+this is an App where by there will be selling and buying of different used productsfrom anyone who wants to give away his/her products.

+## App Installation

+- In case you want to install or to get a the app by this time it is not finished yet but in few weeks it will be done
+- In case you want reference just look at this link [Shoplarity]"https://github.com/Mugengano18/ShopLarity"

+## Description(Application setup)

+- To start the project make sure to have all necessary tools to help you do this project like having adroid Studio in your laptop
+- make sure you have someWhere you will see you app
+- With all that you will be ready to make your app

+## Techonologies Used

+- Java
+- Android studio editor
+- Xml

-MIT License
+## MIT License

 Copyright (c) 2019 Mugengano18